clockworklabs/spacetime-docs/docs/modules/c-sharp/quickstart.md

 }
 ```

-Similarly, whenever a client disconnects, the module will execute the `OnDisconnect` event if it's registered with `ReducerKind.ClientDisconnected`.
+Similarly, whenever a client disconnects, the database will execute the `OnDisconnect` event if it's registered with `ReducerKind.ClientDisconnected`.
 We'll use it to un-set the `Online` status of the `User` for the disconnected client.

 Add the following code after the `OnConnect` handler: